 The Foundation's cash and cash equivalents consists of cash on hand, cash in demand accounts, money market funds, the SBA Florida PRIME investment account and an overnight repurchase agreement.
-At June 30, 2021 and 2020, the carrying amounts of cash and money market funds held at year end were approximately \$946,000 and \$940,000, respectively.
+At June 30, 2022, the carrying amount of cash and money market funds held at year end was approximately \$994,000.
 Custodial credit risk is the risk that the Foundation's deposits might not be recovered.
 The Foundation does not have a deposit policy for custodial credit risk; however, the Foundation has not experienced any losses in its cash and money market fund accounts and believes it is not exposed to any significant risk.

 Cash invested with the SBA represents the Foundation's participation in Florida PRIME, which is authorized by Section 218.415(17), Florida Statutes.
 Florida PRIME operates under investment guidelines established by Section 215.47, Florida Statutes.
 The Foundation's investments in Florida PRIME are reported at amortized cost.
-As of June 30, 2021 and 2020, the balance was approximately \$51,000.
+As of June 30, 2022, the balance was approximately \$51,000.
 The fair value of the Foundation's position in Florida PRIME is the same as the value of the pool shares.
 Since Florida PRIME is similar to money market funds, where shares are owned in the fund rather than the actual underlying investments, disclosures for foreign currency risk are not applicable.
 In addition, there are no security lending activities for these funds as the Foundation does not own the underlying shares.
 In accordance with GASB Statement 79, Florida Prime qualifies to measure its investments at amortized cost, and management of the pool believes that the pool is exempt from the GASB 72 fair value hierarchy disclosures.
-As of June 30, 2021, there were no redemption fees, maximum transaction amounts or other requirements limiting participants' daily access to 100% of their account value.
+As of June 30, 2022, there were no redemption fees, maximum transaction amounts or other requirements limiting participants' daily access to 100% of their account value.